 Staining:

-A number of Romanowski stains like Field’s, Giemsa’s, Wright’s and Leishman’s are suitable for staining the smears.
-Thick films are ideally stained by the rapid Field’s technique or Giemsa’s stain for screening of parasites.
+Several Romanowski stains like Field’s, Giemsa’s, Wright’s, and Leishman’s are suitable for staining the smears.
+Thick films are ideally stained by the rapid Field technique or Giemsa’s stain for screening parasites.
 The sensitivity of a thick blood film is 5-10 parasites/µl.
-Thin blood films stained by Giemsa’s or Leishman’s stain are useful for specification of parasites and for the stippling of infected red cells and have a sensitivity of 200 parasites/µl.
+Thin blood films stained by Giemsa’s or Leishman’s stain are useful for the specification of parasites and the stippling of infected red cells and have a sensitivity of 200 parasites/µl.
 The optimal pH of the stain is 7.2.

 Slides should be clean and dry.
 It is better to use neutral distilled water.